bradyhouse/house/fiddles/README.markdown

     ➜  scripts git:(master) ✗ ./fiddle-start.sh "all"

-When successful, this will produce the following output:
+This should produce the following output:

     FIDDLE-START.SH
     v0.11.14-pre